 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

-Council of Biology Editors.
-(1994).
-Scientific style and format: the CBE manual for authors, editors, and publishers (6th ed.).
-New York: Cambridge University Press.
+Council of Science Editors.
+2014.
+Scientific style and format: the CSE manual for authors, editors, and publishers.
+8th ed.
+Chicago (IL): University of Chicago Press.